 Nice Job Breaking It, Hero: A number of SCPs were either benign or dormant until the Foundation got their hands on them.
 It's only after some ill-conceived test is performed on it that it begins to become "uncooperative".
 And, when you're containing a minor deity, you do NOT want to make him uncooperative.

 A particularly memorable one is SCP-1322.
 It's a portal to an alternate dimension.
 The inhabitants were friendly at first, until the Foundation offered to help them synthesize a vaccine to a viral epidemic on their side.
-Turns out the vaccine also acted as a Depopulation Bomb.
+Turns out the vaccine also acted as a Sterility Plague, dooming them to eventual extinction.
 They are pissed.

 SCP-1777: Researchers accidentally kill a man who was given a weapon by an SCP.
 Nice job killing King Arthur's heir.